 Annual review of all policies is an important discipline to practice and necessary to ensure that awareness and actions align with adopted plans and expectations.
 As legal requirements and regulations change and vary by state or region, always consult local professionals for any necessary modifications or adaptations.

 This material is excerpted from Church Finances for Missional Leaders: Best Practices for Faithful Stewardship (2019 by the General Board of Higher Education and Ministry) by Bonnie Ives Marden.
-The book is available at Cokesbury.
+The book is available at Cokesbury and Amazon.

-- Protect, Sustain, Grow: Best Practices For Handling Your Church’s Money Video Tool Kit
+- Protect, Sustain, Grow: Best Practices For Handling Your Church’s Money, a Lewis Center video tool kit

 - 9 Questions to Assess Your Church’s Financial Health by Lovett H. Weems, Jr.